11/03/2021 / Heart & Vascular

 Elevated blood pressure, also called hypertension, is a chronic condition in which the blood pressure against the arterial walls is continuously high.
 The normal blood pressure of a healthy adult is 120/80 mm Hg.
 When it exceeds 140/90 mm Hg, it is called hypertension, and if it reaches above 180/120 mm Hg, the condition becomes severe and requires immediate intervention.
 Usually, patients suffering from hypertension are prescribed antihypertensive medications (such as prinzide) to check their blood pressure.
 The abnormal increase of blood pressure can occur when someone abruptly stopped taking their medications or due to poorly managed blood pressure.

 High blood pressure is also called the silent killer as it has no obvious clinical symptoms.
-However, when the blood pressure has severely elevated, the patient may suffer from headache, blurred vision, nausea and vomiting, shortness of breath, flushed face, chest pain, and loss of balance.
+However, when the blood pressure has severely elevated in a very short time, the patient may suffer from:

 Immediate medical intervention is needed for the patients suffering from a hypertensive emergency to prevent organ damage.
 In such situations, the first and foremost medical treatment is to provide the drug labetol (an adrenergic receptor) through intravenous injections or oral ingestion.
 This drug helps in decreasing the blood pressure by causing dilation of the blood vessels and does not compromise with the cerebral blood flow.
 Other vasodilators such as nitroglycerin and nitroprusside are also used to manage hypertensive emergencies.

 Always consult with your Healthcare Provider or Doctor before consuming any medicine.